 As the name suggests, competitor-based pricing is a pricing strategy in which a company sets the price for its products after observing the competition.
 However, this strategy does not cover initial costs and only takes into account the selling price of the rivals’ products.

-Competitive pricing is one of the basic pricing methods, along with cost-based pricing and market-based pricing.
+Competitor-based pricing is one of the basic pricing methods, along with cost-based pricing and market-based pricing.
 In this post we will look at the methods of competitor-based pricing.

-Parity pricing with competitors
+Parity pricing with a competitor-based pricing strategy

 Setting prices at the same level as the competition occurs when the difference between your product and the competition’s is zero or almost undifferentiated.
-This strategy can also be used in markets or verticals where products are priced in the usual way – for example, bread or eggs.
+This strategy can also be used in markets or verticals where products are priced in the usual way, for example: bread or eggs.

 Underpricing the competition with a competitor-based pricing strategy

 Penetration strategy consists in entering the market with prices significantly lower than the competition in order to gain more customers and thus increase market share.
 This strategy is valid in the long run, because when your e-commerce is established in the market, you will be able to raise prices to increase your profit margin.

 Another strategy for pricing below the competition is discounted pricing.
 Simply by setting prices lower than the rest of your competitors.
 This is a viable method for businesses with a large number of products or physical stores of large surfaces.
 In order to implement this strategy without fear – be careful not to spoil the profit margin of your products.

 Pricing above the competition